Industrial Internet of Things (IIoT)

 clustering algorithm

-A set of steps or calculations used to analyze an unlabeled data set in order create groups within the data based on similarities.
-Clustering algorithms can be used by artificial intelligence (AI) in unsupervised machine learning to discover unknown information about the data.
+A set of steps or calculations used to analyze an unlabeled data set in order to create groups within the data based on trends.
+Clustering algorithms can be used in unsupervised machine learning to discover unknown information about the data.

 computer vision